Sports Safety for Children

 Heat-Related Illness and Young Athletes: 3 Important Things Parents and Coaches Need to Know

 Heat-related illness is a serious concern for everyone who is exercising during extreme summer heat.
 Most at risk: young athletes who may not know when to take a break and cool down.
-Johns Hopkins primary care and sports medicine expert Dr. Raj Deu explains what parents can do to help prevent their children from experiencing heat-related illness.
+Learn what parents can do to help prevent their children from experiencing heat-related illness.